kovirrr/Daily-Tefillin_2025/README.md

 ### TO-DO

-fix calc_hairline (still too high) change tef_good function to allow people in wrong orientations, but warn that they are far off and it may be inaccurate Add option to manually add hairline
+Add option to manually add hairline

 MAYBE: add a warning function for reference photos (only) if their yaw value is too far left or right